Harmonic Convolutional Networks based on Discrete Cosine Transform: Object Detection and Segmentation

 \section{Object Detection and Segmentation}

 Representations learned from features expressed via harmonic basis are versatile and can serve well for transfer learning.
-We assess here the performance of harmonic networks in object detection and instance segmentation tasks.
-The popular single stage RetinaNet~\cite{Lin17b} and multistage Faster~\cite{Ren15} and Mask R-CNN~\cite{He17} frameworks are built upon our harmonic ResNet backbones.
+We demonstrate here that popular vision architectures relying on harmonic backbones provide a notable improvement in accuracy compared to the use of standard convolution-based backbone models.
+To this end we assess the performance of harmonic networks in object detection, instance and semantic segmentation tasks.
+For object detection, the popular single stage RetinaNet~\cite{Lin17b} and multistage Faster~\cite{Ren15} and Mask R-CNN~\cite{He17} frameworks are built upon our harmonic ResNet backbones.
+The semantic segmentation pipeline extends these backbones to DeepLabV3~\cite{Chen17rethinking} models.
 A set of experiments is conducted on the datasets Pascal VOC~\cite{pascal} (Sec. \ref{sec:segmentation:Pascal}) and MS COCO~\cite{mscoco} (Sec. \ref{sec:segmentation:coco}).